espressif/esp-iot-solution/examples/hmi/lvgl_freetype/README.md

 idf.py build flash monitor
 ```

+**Note:** It is suggested to increase the LVGL task stack to over 30 KB

 ### Build and Flash

 1. Run `idf.py -p PORT flash monitor` to build, flash and monitor the project.